-Perspective | Trump is ‘Fox’s Frankenstein,’ says CNN’s Brian Stelter — and here’s the toll it’s taken on the network
+Perspective | Trump is ‘Fox’s Frankenstein,’ insiders told CNN’s Brian Stelter — and here’s the toll it’s taken

 I asked Stelter what he found most surprising as he reported the book.
 (We overlapped briefly when I was the New York Times public editor, and I have been an occasional guest on his Sunday media show.)

 First, he said, he was struck by “the number of staffers who miss Roger Ailes,” the network’s dictatorial co-founder who resigned in disgrace in 2016 after a horrifying string of sexual harassment allegations and died less than a year later.
-Under Alies, these staffers told Stelter, there was at least some leadership, a clear vision and some journalistic standards — even if those standards were aimed squarely at maximizing ratings and pursuing an arch-conservative agenda.
+Under Ailes, these staffers told Stelter, there was at least some leadership, a clear vision and some journalistic standards — even if those standards were aimed squarely at maximizing ratings and pursuing an arch-conservative agenda.
 Ailes was the obvious “audience of one,” at the Murdoch-owned network, the boss whom all strove to please or suffer the consequences.
-With his fall from grace, a new, far stranger reality emerged: the audience that matters most now is President Trump.
+With his fall from grace, a new, far stranger reality emerged: The audience that matters most now is President Trump.

-The second surprise, Stelter told me, was the number of Fox News staffers who acknowledge the harm it has done and its frequent failure to meet basic standards for truth-telling — and who struggle with whether to remain at the network.
+The second surprise, Stelter told me, was the number of Fox News staffers who acknowledge the harm the network has done and its frequent failure to meet basic standards for truth-telling — and who struggle with whether to remain at the network.
 Some hesitate because they fear they are tainted by having worked at Fox News; others because the money is too good to walk away.

 “These calculations are right there at the surface,” Stelter said, and not just among high-profile names such as news anchor Shepard Smith, whose abrupt departure as the network’s on-air conscience last fall captured the media world’s attention.
 “These are real moral and ethical struggles.”